glencbz/notes/projects/unit_2.md

 | **3** | _Exceeds expectations, you wonderful creature, you!_ |

  This will serve as a helpful overall gauge of whether you met the project goals, but __the more important scores are the individual ones__ above, which can help you identify where to focus your efforts for the next project!

-### Technical Requirements

-Your app must:

-* **Project 2A - should have at _least_ 3 models: User, Post and Comment. ** (more if they make sense) – User to represent someone using your application, Post to represent blog posts, and Comment to represent comments on posts.

-* **Project 2B - Have at _least_ 2 models** (more if they make sense) – one representing someone using your application, and one that represents the main functional idea for your app

-* The models are to be linked up by relationships
-* The relationship is to be shown on the view
-    * eg: A user can list the reviews he made previously.
-    * eg: A category can be selected and the products under that category can be listed.
-* **Include sign up/log in functionality**, with encrypted passwords & an authorization flow
-* **Have complete RESTful routes** for at least one of your resources with GET, POST, PUT, PATCH, and DELETE
-* **Utilize an ORM to create a database table structure** and interact with your relationally-stored data
-* **Include wireframes** that you designed during the planning process
-* Have **semantically clean HTML and CSS**
-* **Be deployed online** and accessible to the public

 ---